 Upper Mustang Trek “The forbidden kingdom of Lo Manthang” is located in Trans Himalaya of Nepal high up in the arid Kali Gandaki Valley.
 Lo Manthang is a small medieval kingdom in almost a desert looking valleys of Upper Mustang.
 The walled city of Lo Manthang, thousands of year old caves, medieval villages and arid valleys makes Upper Mustang Trek a totally different trek than all the other treks in Nepal.
 Settlements appear every now than as an oasis in barren and almost colorless valleys of Mustang providing a stunning sight for the trekkers.
 Equally fascinating are the gorges and vividly colorful steep cliff walls seen almost every day on the trek.
 Old ruins and forts scattered towards the end of the valley with huge monasteries provide another dimension to Upper Mustang Trek.

 Now a day’s Jomsom – Upper Mustang (Lo-Manthang) border of Nepal and Tibet (Korala) road excess is connected.
 These days we can drive along the Jomsom to Lo-Manthang (Mustang) by Jeep.
-Travelers who willing to visit in upper mustang but they have short time then now travelers can do jeep ride trip to Mustang.
+Travelers who willing to visit in upper mustang but they have a short time then now travelers can do jeep ride trips to Mustang.
 However, still, upper mustang permits cost is $500 for 10 days valid even traveler do jeep ride short trip in Mustang.
 For biking, travelers can do the trip to Upper Mustang biking tours as well.
-Challenging and long biking trip can be done over Annapurna circuit to Upper Mustang mountain biking tour.
-Visit Himalaya Treks organizes biking trip to Annapurna Circuit and Upper Mustang as well.
-We are more than happy to provide mountain biking trip details upon clients request.
+Challenging and long biking trips can be done over the Annapurna circuit to the Upper Mustang mountain biking tour.
+Visit Himalaya Treks organizes a biking trip to Annapurna Circuit and Upper Mustang as well.
+We are more than happy to provide mountain biking trip details upon clients’ requests.